niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 1. Click `start using Jenkins` if you are still in the Jenkins wizard.
 Otherwise go to the Jenkins URL you copied.

-2. Enter the admin username (it should be admin), and the password you used to access the setup wizard.
+2. Enter the your username and password you created earlier.

 3. A prerequisite of the next steps is that the Jenkins agent must have Java installed.
 SSH into the jenkins agent (jenkins-agent-vm) and install java
    ```